-Poor customer service in the information age kills a business and kills it quickly.
-Just look at a popular Airline carrier in 2017.
-After their less-than appropriate handling of a customer on a flight.
+There’s no doubt about it, poor customer service in the information age kills businesses very quickly.
+Just look at a popular Airline carrier in 2017 after their less-than appropriate handling of a customer on a flight.
 Social media exploded in outrage and just two days later, this passenger carrier’s stock dropped by $1.4 Billion.

 So how do we reduce the number of these service failures, or even extinguish them altogether?
 We first need to look at the main causes of late and misplaced freight.
 Yard inefficiencies and poor equipment tracking seem to be the top causes of these service failures.
 Here are just a few of these problems listed from Supply Chain 24/7:

 - Delayed shipments to and from the warehouse

 - Lack of shipment and trailer visibility needed for efficient shuttling between plant and distribution centers

 - Inability to locate empties to meet outbound load schedules

 - Inefficient yard trailer management requiring higher spotter and shuttle spend

 One common theme with these problems is the ability to properly manage the yard at shipping and manufacturing facilities.
 This however, takes manpower and extra time that many companies cannot spend without decreasing ongoing production.
 So how do you maintain customer satisfaction levels and decrease service failures without dangerously thinning your labor pool?